WIKD-LP

 WIKD-LP (The WIKD 102.5 FM) is the radio station of Embry-Riddle Aeronautical University in Daytona Beach, Florida.
-The station broadcasts in the Daytona Beach area as a LPFM, covering about a 5 to 7 mile radius from the transmitter site, with a coverage of roughly 120,000 people depending on time of year not including online streaming.
-The station is non-profit, entirely student run, and does not have a fixed format, however focuses on Top 40, indie, and alternative rock.
+The station broadcasts in the Daytona Beach area as a LPFM, covering about a 5- to 7-mile radius from the transmitter site, with a coverage of roughly 120,000 people depending on time of year not including online streaming.
+The station is non-profit, entirely student run, and does not have a fixed format, however focuses on Top 40, indie, alternative rock, and EDM.

-WIKD is currently operated as a division of the Embry-Riddle Student Government Association by an eight-member Operations Board.
+WIKD is currently operated as a division of the Embry-Riddle Student Government Association by a nine-member Operations Board.

 History

 The history of student radio at Embry-Riddle dates back to the 1970s and WSST-FM, which morphed into WERU-AM in 1977.
 WERU-AM was dissolved in 1982.
 A subsequent broadcasting club charted with the Student Activities department dissolved in 1988 without establishing a student-run radio station.
 WSST and WERU were both low-power stations that were not able to be received off campus.

 WIKD began as "The Broadcast Club" in the Spring semester of 1990, initially chartered by then-freshman Steve Graff.
 The first few meetings brought high turnout (ca. 75 students), but did not immediately lead to much progress.
 The club gained momentum after Graff met Todd Gumbrecht, another freshman resident of the same dormitory (Doolittle Hall, then known as Dorm I) as Graff.
 The two developed a publicity-heavy strategy in order to meet their goal of establishing a campus radio station.

 The club became known for its fliers which were posted around campus (often in unapproved locations) to announce club meetings, as this was long before e-mail and text messaging and Facebook and Twitter.
-The fliers were influenced by the DIY ethic of punk rock, surrealism, 1950's clip art, science fiction, and "golden age" of radio.
+The fliers were influenced by the DIY ethic of punk rock, surrealism, 1950s' clip art, science fiction, and "golden age" of radio.
 A flier typically consisted of cut-and-pasted and otherwise altered photographs from magazines, and their distinct style and provocative nature made them stand out from other notices on campus.

-The initial club logo was a stylized radio tower resembling the tower symbol from an FAA sectional chart, with the letters "WERU" drawn in a 1920s art deco type script.
+The initial club logo was a stylized radio tower resembling the tower symbol from an FAA sectional chart, with the letters "WERU" drawn in a 1920s' art deco type script.
 The radioactivity symbol became another popular club logo later, appearing on buttons, T-shirts, and stickers.
 With the preponderance of fliers, T-shirts, buttons, and stickers, some students believed there actually already was an operating station on campus.
 The "WERU" station ID was not an FCC-assigned station ID, and was chosen purely because of the ease of recognition within the University community.

 The club decided to pursue the goal of carrier current broadcasting, and in the Fall of 1991, Graff and Gumbrecht travelled to NYC to attend a convention of carrier current college stations hosted by equipment manufacturer LPB.
 At this meeting, the pair obtained a copy of the UConn station bylaws, which became the model for the broadcast club/WERU organization.